mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 Response from endpoint is returned always on server thread.
 But it's intentionally omitted in diagrams, to make them easier to read.

+# Presentation / Blog examples
+Start with the module `presentation-examples`.
+It contains pure Kotlin, zero frameworks, zero magic
+- only the minimal code needed to illustrate the concepts.

 # Examples

 There are two different types of examples: